jdunkerley/jdunkerley/advent-of-code-2020-week-3.md

 )
 ```

-The row value is just the current value and the last time each row was accessed is stored in the `VarNum` variables.
+The row value is just the current value, and the last time each row was accessed is stored in the `VarNum` variables.
 This allows Alteryx to complete the 30 million rows in about 4 minutes.

 ### Other Solutions

 For part 1, a few went with the iterative macro approach to solving this.
 This was generally successful but significantly slower (4 minutes or so) versus the generate rows approach.
-That being said [AkimasaKajitani](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-15/m-p/680864/highlight/true#M3486) found a huge performance boost by using the AMP engine.
+That being said, [AkimasaKajitani](https://community.alteryx.com/t5/General-Discussions/Advent-of-Code-2020-BaseA-Style-Day-15/m-p/680864/highlight/true#M3486) found a huge performance boost by using the AMP engine.

 I do not believe it is possible to do part 2 within BaseA rules in anything resembling a sensible time.
 Some resorted to the python tool to solve this which allowed for answers in a few seconds.